muratk5n/thirdwave/en/README.md

 ---

-GKN H2: [We are] selected to be part of U.S. Department of Energy H2@Scale cooperative projects to help reach Hydrogen Shot..
+GKN H2: "[We are] selected to be part of U.S. Department of Energy H2@Scale cooperative projects to help reach Hydrogen Shot..
 DOE just announced nearly $8 million in funding for nine cooperative projects, one of which will include participation by GKN Hydrogen"